15 August 2020

 So far there is NO EVIDENCE showing that the COVID-19 outbreak in humans was caused by bats.
 Scientists who study viruses and viral diseases (virologists) merely speculated that SARS-CoV-2 could have originated in bats, because the virus’s genome is very similar (96% similarity, less than the similarity between humans and orang-utans) to another coronavirus (RaTG13) found in one insectivorous bat species in China, and genome sequencing suggests that bats may be the original ancestral host for the coronavirus family.
 However, this does not mean that bats are the direct cause of modern coronavirus infections in humans.
 RaTG13 and SARS-CoV-2 are separated by 40-70 years of evolution, and the spike protein in SARS-CoV-2 that allows it to infect humans is more similar to that of a pangolin coronavirus, not the bat coronavirus.
 While some scientists have hypothesised that SARS-CoV-2 may be a combination of the bat coronavirus with the pangolin coronavirus, this remains a theory, and it’s still possible that other animals might be involved.
 Therefore, the original animal host of SARS-CoV-2 is still UNKNOWN, and many more animals still need to be sampled for such viruses.

 So, it’s important to understand that when scientists use the word “origin” in this context, it refers to a distant evolutionary origin, similar to the statement “Africa is the origin of all humans in the world.”
 It does not necessarily refer to the immediate origin of the exact virus that infected humans in the present day.
-Indeed, so far there have been no cases of live bats in the wild transmitting harmful coronavirus diseases directly to humans.
+Indeed, so far there have been no cases of live bats in the wild transmitting harmful coronavirus diseases directly to humans without physical contact or disturbance by humans.
 Usually, a different animal acts as an intermediate host to actually transmit the virus to humans (e.g. civets, camels).
 And, even in cases where a coronavirus may have jumped from a bat to another animal before infecting humans, it is unknown exactly how far back in time this spillover event occurred.
 It may not have happened recently.

 So what caused the COVID-19 outbreak?